Search research reports:

 The goal of this project is to map and clone the soybean genes Rj2 and Rfg1, taking advantage of the availability of genetic and genomic tools in soybean.
 Cloning and characterization of these genes will not only provide novel insights into the evolution of host specificity in legume nodulation but also contribute to our understanding of the similarities and contrasts between pathogenic and symbiotic plant-microbe interactions.

 Leguminous plants can enter into root nodule symbioses with nitrogen-fixing soil bacteria known as rhizobia.
 An intriguing but still poorly understood property of the symbiosis is its host specificity, which is controlled at multiple levels involving both rhizobial and host genes.
-It is widely believed that the host specificity is determined by specific recognition of bacterially derived Nod factors by the cognate host receptor(s).
-We have cloned two soybean genes Rj2 and Rfg1 that restrict nodulation with specific strains of Bradyrhizobium japonicum and Sinorhizobium fredii, respectively.
-We show that Rj2 and Rfg1 are allelic genes encoding a member of the Toll-interleukin receptor/nucleotide-binding site/leucine-rich repeat (TIR-NBS-LRR) class of plant resistance (R) proteins.
+The goal of this project was to clone the two soybean genes Rj2 and Rfg1 that restrict nodulation with specific strains of Bradyrhizobium japonicum and Sinorhizobium fredii, respectively.
+We have successfully cloned the two genes.
+We showed that Rj2 and Rfg1 are allelic genes encoding a member of the Toll-interleukin receptor/nucleotide-binding site/leucine-rich repeat (TIR-NBS-LRR) class of plant resistance (R) proteins.